BrickDesignerNL/exiftool-aws-lamdba/README.md

 Work in progress.
 Not working code yet.

-* Upgrade to the latest Lambda runtime.
+* Upgrade to the latest Lambda runtime
-* Upgrade to the latest version of ExifTool.
+* Upgrade to the latest version of ExifTool
 * Use ARM architecture instead of Intel architecture for Lambda
-* TODO Add a SQS queue to ensure event delivery.
+* TODO Add a SQS queue to ensure event delivery
+* TODO Add CodePipeline
+* TODO Add CodeBuild
+* TODO Trigger new build when ExofTool updates
+* TODO Trigger new build when Main Perl updates
+* TODO Trigger new build when AWS Lambda runtime image updates
+* TODO test new build
+* TODO automatiocally deploy new build when test is succesful

 ## Exiftool Lambda